 Restoring database backups

 SnapManager for Oracle enables you to restore a database to the state it was when a Snapshot copy was taken.
+In addition to the file-based restore process, SnapManager supports volume-based fast restore technology, which reduces the restore time significantly compared to other recovery methods.
 Because backups are created more frequently, the number of logs that need to be applied is reduced, thus reducing the mean-time-to-recovery (MTTR) for a database.

 The following are some of the tasks that you can perform related to restoring and recovering data in databases:

 Perform a file-based restoreor a volume-based restore, which is the fastest method of restoring database backups and is the default that SnapManager uses.

 Restore the entire backup or a portion of it.